 - 1. Flat entry points to all ground-floor buildings to the side and ramp access at the rear for wheelchairs. - 2.
 Yellow painted edges and railings to steps to support those with Visual Impairments. - 3.
 Designated disabled toilet facilities. - 4.
-3 support staff with current certificates in Catheterisation. - 5.
-Designated laptops to support individuals with writing difficulties and visual impairments.
+1 support staff with current certificates in Catheterisation. - 5.
+Designated laptops to support individuals with writing difficulties and visual impairments - 6.
+Visual stress tools